bozsahin/cogs579/README.md

 At the end of the course, students are expected to assess (a) the potential role of computers in scientific explanation, (b) the nature of computing (algorithms, analogs, etc.), (c) ethical aspects with and without human in the loop, (d) conceptual problems related to computer science.

-<b>Course Textbook</b>
+<b>Course Textbooks</b>

-Rapaport, William (2020).
+1. Rapaport, William (2020).
 Philosophy of Computer Science.
 OpenLibra.

-The textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not how computers relate to it.
+This textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not how computers relate to it.
 A bit of both I will assume to be common background.

 The ethic part is the one we will cover in class.

-<b>Main readings</b>
+2. Weizenbaum, Joseph (1976).
+Computer Power and Human Reason.
+W.H.
+Freeman and Company.

+This is a nowadays neglected classic.
+If you don't have an understanding of the inner workings of a computer but know programming, there are great chapters here to help you with that.
+But it's much more than that, outlining a philosophy of computer science that seems much relevant today, what with all that transhumanism and posthumanism.

+<b>Main readings (subject to change before classes start)</b>

 <em>auditorem non adiutorem</em>---Aaron Garrett

-0. The textbook.
+0. The textbooks.

 1. R. Hill (2014).
 What an algorithm is.
 Philosophy and Technology 29.1:35-59, 2016.